jeffgsherwood/WarehouseManager/README.md

 - ✅ Full CRUD support for `/products`
 - ✅ Capacity constraints checked before product insertion and updates
 - ✅ Custom exception handling for warehouse capacity exceeded
+- ✅ Endpoints for product summaries (name and quantity)
+- ✅ Endpoint for searching products by name or partial name

 ## How to Use